School Summary

 General Information:

 Founded in 1974, Life University is seated on 96 acres located in Cobb county.
 It is a university offering both undergraduate and graduate programs.
-The school has a student/faculty ratio of 54:1.

 Libraries: